 Part of the Hans Keller String Quartet Project

-From September 2021, The Cosman Keller Art & Music Trust is delighted to be supporting the Chamber Fellowships at the Guildhall School of Music & Drama, in memory of Hans Keller.
+The Cosman Keller Art & Music Trust began supporting the Chamber Fellowships at the Guildhall School of Music & Drama, in memory of Hans Keller, in September 2021.

 After his retirement from the BBC in 1979, Hans Keller taught at the Guildhall School for several years, primarily coaching string quartets.
 Keller described himself as having ‘grown up inside the string quartet’, and considered chamber music the most important form of music-making – in which composers address themselves primarily to fellow musicians, and players can be at their most individually creative.